 Introduction to Ranked Ballots

-The Introduction to Ranked Ballots slide deck provides a comprehensive introduction to ranked ballots and RaBIT.
-This deck highlights the benefits or using ranked ballots, how ranked ballots work, key research that has been done on the impact of ranked ballots in other jurisdictions, and the history of RaBIT's campaign to bring ranked ballots to Toronto.
-The deck also addresses some common misconceptions around ranked ballots and includes lots of links to research and other useful information.
-This is an ideal resource for someone who is looking to learn the basics about ranked ballots while also having access to additional information should they want to explore particular aspects more deeply.
+This presentation, Introduction to Ranked Ballots, provides a comprehensive introduction to ranked ballots and RaBIT.
+It highlights the benefits of using ranked ballots, how ranked ballots work, key research that has been done on the impact of ranked ballots in other jurisdictions, and the history of RaBIT's campaign to bring ranked ballots to Toronto.

-Ranked ballots are a small, simple change that will make a big impact on Toronto’s elections by making them more fair, inclusive, and friendly.
-This one-page resource explains how, and also offers a brief explanation of how ranked ballot voting works.
+Why Ranked Ballots: Ranked ballots are a small, simple change that will make a big impact on Toronto’s elections by making them more fair, inclusive, and friendly.
+This one-page resource explains how and offers a brief explanation of how ranked ballot voting works.